Introduction: What Makes a Dog Breed Rare?

 Category | Details |

-Telomians are one of the unique dog breeds that were bred by the indigenous people in the rainforests of Pahang, Malaysia.
-They are an ancient breed, very rare outside their country of origin.
+Telomians are a unique dog breed that was bred by the indigenous people in the rainforests of Pahang, Malaysia.
+They are an ancient breed and are very rare outside their country of origin.
 They are named after the Telom River.
-Telomian dogs have much the same general appearance as Basenjis.
+Telomian dogs look very similar to Basenjis.
 They come in various shades of brown with white markings.

 Telomians are lively, cheerful dogs with a polite bark and yodeling similar to Basenjis.
 While they are great with children, they may be difficult to train.
 Their lifespan is 12-14 years.